tasoby/tasoby/README.md

 # Hello World 👋

-I'm currently studying computer science.
+I'm currently studying computer science: Learning some skills for future me.
 #### See you soon!
 <!--
 **tasoby/tasoby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.